Special forces of Israel

 Special forces units in the Israel Defense Forces encompass a broad definition of specialist units.
 Such units are usually a regiment or a battalion in strength.

 Sayeret (סיירת, pl.: sayarot), or reconnaissance units in the Israel Defense Forces (IDF) nomenclature, specialize in intelligence gathering and surveillance.
 In practice, these units specialize in commando and other special forces roles, in addition to reconnaissance (the degree of specialization varies by units and current needs).

 Mista'arvim (מסתערבים, lit.
-Arabized; مستعربين, Musta'arabin), also spelled as mistaravim, are counter-terrorism units in whose members are specifically trained to operate undercover, in enemy territory, in order to assassinate or capture wanted targets.
+Arabized; مستعربين, Musta'arabin), also spelled as mistaravim, are counter-terrorism units whose members are specifically trained to operate undercover, in enemy territory, in order to assassinate or capture wanted targets.

 Special forces units in the IDF

 Unit 101

 Commando Unit 101, the founding Israeli special forces unit, was established and commanded by Ariel Sharon on orders from Prime Minister David Ben-Gurion in August 1953.
 They were armed with non-standard weapons and tasked with carrying out retribution operations across the state's borders – in particular, establishing small unit maneuvers, activation and tactical insertion and exit tactics.

 Members of the unit were recruited only from agricultural Kibbutzim and Moshavim.
 Membership in the unit was by invitation only, and any new member had to be voted on by all existing members before they were accepted.

-The unit was merged into the 890th Paratroop Battalion during January 1954, on orders of General Dayan, Chief of Staff, because he wanted their experience and spirit to be spread among all infantry units of IDF starting with the paratroopers.
+The unit was merged into the 890th Paratroopers Battalion during January 1954, on orders of General Dayan, Chief of Staff, because he wanted their experience and spirit to be spread among all infantry units of IDF starting with the paratroopers.
 They are considered to have had a significant influence on the development of subsequent Israeli special forces units.